NixOS/rfcs/rfcs/0100-sign-commits.md

-This won't provide much extra security, since anybody can sign anything with GitHub's key, but it will lay the foundation for future improvements to security.
+This won't provide much extra security, since anybody can sign anything with GitHub's key, but it will lay the foundation for future improvements to security, so that eventually we can remove GitHub's key and get out of the transitional phase.

 **Notably**, no part of the current workflow will change with this RFC.